 When it comes down to matters of life and death, money isn’t all that important.
 Your wellbeing is priceless.
 You may be worried about the cost of drug and alcohol detox without insurance, but the real concern is what kind of life will you have without detox and addiction treatment?
 Addiction can ruin relationships, cause or worsen mental health problems, rob you of your goals and dreams, and eventually cost you your life.
 Addiction treatment, on the other hand, can help you rebuild damaged relationships, form new relationships, heal mental and emotional pain, and put you on a path towards setting and achieving goals that you can barely even dream of now.
 You can’t put a price on health and happiness, or on life itself.

 How Can I Find Affordable Detox Centers Near Me?

 Here at Detox.com, we can help you find affordable drug and alcohol detox centers near you.
-Just consult our directory, chat with our treatment advisors online, or call for a direct conversation using our helpline: 800-483-2193.
+Just consult our directory, chat with our treatment advisors online, or call for a direct conversation using our helpline: 800-483-2193(Who Answers?).
 We are available twenty-four hours a day, seven days a week, to guide you towards the best detox centers and treatment programs for your unique situation.
 There are affordable treatment options out there, waiting to help you start your new life.